-To ensure individuals with varied schedules and commitments are able to access quality eating disorder treatment, Columbus Park offers a number of comprehensive, individualized and flexible treatment programs.
+To ensure individuals with varied schedules and commitments are able to access quality eating disorder treatment, Columbus Park offers a number of comprehensive, individualized, and flexible treatment programs.
 In addition to ensuring access to treatment for all, Columbus Park offers programming that ranges in intensity to meet unique treatment goals.
-For those deemed medically stable enough to seek a level of support that is less intensive than a residential treatment/partial hospitalization program, but more intensive than outpatient treatment, Columbus Park suggests our results-oriented IOP program.
-An IOP program allows individuals and families to remain in the home environment and engaged with their communities throughout treatment, making this program a highly sought after treatment solution.
+For those deemed medically stable enough to seek a level of support that is less intensive than a residential treatment/partial hospitalization program but more intensive than outpatient treatment, Columbus Park suggests our results-oriented Intensive Outpatient Program (IOP).
+IOP allows individuals and families to remain in the home environment and engaged with their communities throughout treatment, making this program a highly sought after treatment solution.

 What is IOP?

 Columbus Park’s Intensive Outpatient Program is an opportunity for individuals to jump-start their treatment.
 Our unique IOP program is defined by a few core features:

 - 6 to 15 hours of treatment per week

 - Treatment is spread out between 3-5 days per week

 - Treatment incorporates group therapy, supported meals, individual therapy and family work (where it is indicated)